310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora %}
-Hmm… Hey, Tomoya-kun, I’m not sure if it’s alright to ask, but… Did something happen between you and Hajime-kun?
+Mm~… Hey, Tomoya-kun, I’m not sure if it’s alright to ask, but… Did something happen between you and Hajime-kun?
 {% endbubble %}

 {% bubble Tomoya %}
 Huh?
 Where did this come from?
 Why would you think that?

 Did you hear about it from Takamine?
-He did say something about us fighting…
+I guess I *did* tell him about us fighting…
 {% endbubble %}

 {% bubble Tetora %}